AmiyaSX/PokeMe/README.md

 │   │   ├── homePresenter.jsx         // Manage the presentation logic for the home view, including API interactions for displaying Pokémon
 │   │   ├── index.jsx                 // The entry point for React components
 │   │   ├── loginPresenter.jsx        // Manage the presentation logic for user login
+│   │   ├── startPresenter.jsx        // Manage the presentation logic for start view
 │   │   ├── registerPresenter.jsx     // Manage the presentation logic for user registration
 │   │   ├── testPresenter.jsx         // Manage the presentation logic for conducting tests
 │   │   └── testResultPresenter.jsx   // Manage the presentation logic for displaying results
-│   ├── style.css           // The main stylesheet for the application, containing global styles and CSS variables │   ├── utilities.js        // General utility functions used across the application │   └── views               // Contains the main view components that represent entire pages or large parts of pages │       ├── components                // Custom components used across different views
+│   ├── style.css           // The main stylesheet for the application, containing global styles and CSS variables │   ├── effect.css           // Contains animations and effects
+│   ├── utilities.js        // General utility functions used across the application
+│   └── views               // Contains the main view components that represent entire pages or large parts of pages │       ├── components                // Custom components used across different views